rjj0311/ComputerNetworks/README.md

 # ComputerNetworks  - CMPE252

-1)the project can be compiled by using the "make" command
+The project can be compiled by using the "make" command.
-2) run ./init to see the output
+Run ./init to see the output

 These functions were called in main()